Originally published: 24 March 2026

 Construction

-High noise levels from tools and machinery often require ear defenders, particularly when used with helmets.
+High noise levels from tools, breakers and machinery often make ear defenders a practical choice, particularly where they are worn with helmets.

 š Related range: Construction Workwear